 Note:If you'd like ready-to-use and regularly updated basemaps, locators, or network datasets for your area of interest, you can license StreetMap Premium data in mobile map package format.
 For details, see Add StreetMap Premium data.

-Typically mobile map packages can be loaded directly from the *mmpk file.
-With ArcGIS Pro version 2.1 (or higher) you can include raster datasets within a mobile map package file.
-These *.mmpk files must, however, be unpacked into a directory before you load them in your app.
+With ArcGIS Pro version 2.1 (or higher) you can include raster datasets in a mobile map package.
+If this is the case then you must unpack the mobile map package file into a directory before you load it into your app.
+Here are the steps:

 Unpacking a mobile map package file into a directory obviously occupies space.
 You may want to confirm that the device has sufficient space before you unpack the mobile map package file to avoid an unpacking error.
 To save space you could delete the original mobile map package file after unpacking completes (unless you need this file for another purpose).

-NOTE: Here is some advice regarding unpacking a mobile map package files (.mmpk):
+Further advice regarding unpacking a mobile map package:

-- Instead of adding raster data to a scene as an operational or basemap layer you could create a .tpk from raster data and add that to the map before creating the mobile map package file.
+- Instead of adding raster data to a scene as an operational or basemap layer you could create a .tpk from raster data and add that to the map before creating the mobile map package.
 This would avoid the need to unpack the mobile map package.

-- If you unpack a mobile map package file into a directory it will occupy a similar amount of space as the original package file.
+- An unpackaged mobile map package takes roughly the same amount of space as the original file.

 - You should confirm that the device has sufficient space before you unpack the mobile map package to avoid an unpacking error.

-- You could delete the original mobile map package file after unpacking completes to save space (unless you need this file for another purpose).
+- You could delete the original mobile map package file after unpacking completes to save space (unless you need to retain this file for another purpose).

-Once you have instantiated and loaded the mobile map package you can access any of the maps within the package and display them by passing them to the map view.
+Once you have instantiated the mobile map package and confirmed that it is loaded you can access any of the maps within the package and pass them to the map view.